cubes-ui/cubes-ui/README.md

 ## ⚙️ Setup

-After installing, run the built-in initializer:

 ```bash
 npx cubes-ui-init
 ```

 This command will:

-- Install required Tailwind packages (`tailwindcss`, `@tailwindcss/vite`)
+- Install required Tailwind packages
-- Configure **Vite** to use the Tailwind plugin
+- Configure Vite with Tailwind plugin
-- Generate or update your `src/index.css` with the following:
+- Update your CSS with:

 ```css
 @import "tailwindcss";